StackExchange/dnscontrol/docs/migrating.md

 kind of cleanups you want.
 In fact, they should be easier to do now that you are using DNSControl!

-If convertzone could have done a better job, please [let us know](https://github.com/StackExchange/dnscontrol/issues)!
+If `dnscontrol get-zones` could have done a better job, please [let us know](https://github.com/StackExchange/dnscontrol/issues)!

 ## Example workflow